Unni Web

 Success criteria

-Because this is early-stage, I defined expected (not final) measurable success.
+I defined expected measurable success since we're still in engineering implementation.
 Across the three problem areas, I expect the new IA and flows to produce:

 Expected user outcomes